na-na-hi/renget/archive/sirinmmg.md

 Tap Ult to create a magical domain expansion, sealing enemies in a magic mirror, deal 1500% ATK of Fire DMG in a large area.
 Ult stops time.

 __ULTIMATE 1__
 When casting Ultimate, if the enemy is ignited, for every Ignite stack, Ultimate will deal additional [Ignite stack count x 50% ATK] of Fire DMG, max 15 ignite stacks (15 x 50% ATK of Fire DMG).
-Remove [Magical Girl Time] state.
+Remove [Magical Girl Time] stacks
-(Marisa's note: The removal of Magical Girl Time state means that ignite stacks will be reduced to 1 stack after using Ult)
+(Marisa's note: The removal of Magical Girl Time stacks means that ignite stacks will be reduced to 1 stack after using Ult)

 __ULTIMATE 2 __
 [S2] During Charged Mode period (refer to Charged ATK section), continuously deal additional dmg, max 12 x 9999 points of DMG can be dealt (count as HP loss)